Yogyakarta Kraton Guards

-The Yogyakarta Kraton Guards (Javanese: ꦥꦿꦗꦸꦫꦶꦠ꧀ ꦏꦺꦫꦠꦺꦴꦤ꧀ ꦔꦪꦺꦴꦒꦾꦏꦂꦠ ꦲꦢꦶꦤꦶꦔꦿꦠ꧀, Indonesian: Prajurit Keraton Ngayogyakarta Hadiningrat) are the contingents of soldiers guarding the Kraton Ngayogyakarta Hadiningrat, the official residence of the Sultans of Yogyakarta.
+The Yogyakarta Kraton Guards are the contingents of soldiers, known as the Bregada, tasked with the guarding of Kraton Ngayogyakarta Hadiningrat, the official residence of the Sultans of Yogyakarta.
 They serve ceremonial and security functions.
 By tradition, the reigning Sultan of Yogyakarta serves as Colonel-in-chief of the Guards.

 History

 The Yogyakarta Kraton Guards were formed during the reign of Hamengkubuwono I around the seventeenth century.
 The soldiers of the infantry and cavalry troops used firearms, in the form of rifles and cannons.
 For about half a century, the Kraton Guards were strong, as was proven when Hamengkubuwono II led an armed resistance against the invasion of British troops under General Gillespie in June 1812.
 Following the reign of Hamengkubuwono III, the British company was able to dissolve the army of the Yogyakarta Sultanate.
 In an agreement on October 2, 1813, signed by Sultan Hamengkubuwono III and Stamford Raffles, it was written that the Sultanate of Yogyakarta was not justified in maintaining strong armed forces.
 Under the supervision of the British Government of the Company, the palace could have only limited armed entities.
 It was no longer possible for them to perform military functions.
-Since then, the function of armed units has been limited to guarding the sultan, the palace and its traditions.
+Since then, the function of armed units has been limited to guarding the sultan, the palace, and its traditions.

 When the Dutch East India Company returned to power, the armed forces that had been weakened were increasingly reduced until they had no military relevance.
 According to existing records, from the reign of Hamengkubuwono VII to the reign of Hamengkubuwono VIII between 1877 and 1939 13 companies of the Kraton Guard Regiment existed: